 Uterine Synechiae is a condition that is linked to the injury in the endometrium.
 It is also called Asherman Syndrome.
-The syndrome is characterized by the formation of intrauterine adhesions which can lead to infertility if the case is not dealt soon enough.
+This syndrome is characterized by the formation of intrauterine adhesions which can lead to infertility if not treated soon enough.

 Symptoms of Uterine Synechiae

 This condition is one of those asymptomatic ones that only show their symptoms when the condition becomes worse.
-The doctors can only notice the condition during those routine ultrasound checkups during pregnancy.
+The doctors can only notice the condition during the routine ultrasound checkups during pregnancy.

 However, some scientists believe that the condition may lead to several other ailments that can bring signs and symptoms associated with it.